devSC/vue-practice/todo-list/README.md

 # todo-list

-> a todo list project with vue tec.
+> a todo list project to practice the vue tec.

 ## Build Setup